Using 1Password

 Primary vault

-Default vault if you don’t have a 1Password account.
-Created when you set up 1Password.
-The password for this vault unlocks your other vaults (even if you add a 1Password account later).
+The default vault if you don’t have a 1Password account, created when you set up 1Password.
+The password for this vault unlocks your other vaults, even if you add a 1Password account to the app in the future.

 Vault manager